Chief Thundercloud: Family and education

 Information available about Daniels is limited and vague.
 He repeatedly said he was born in the Oklahoma Territory.
-But his Social Security application lists his birth date as April 12, 1899, and his birthplace as Santa Cruz County in the Arizona Territory.
+However, his Social Security application lists his birth date as April 12, 1899, and his birthplace as Santa Cruz County in the Arizona Territory.
 He listed his parents as Jesus Daniels and Tomaca Daniels.
+On the 1900 Census, Jesus and Tomasa Daniels were listed as having been born in Mexico, and race was white.
+They did not show a son "Victor" on the 1900 Census.
+A marriage record is found for Jesus Daniels and Tomasa Acuña in Pima County, Arizona, from 1902.

-Daniels claimed to be Cherokee, though he does not appear in tribal rolls of the period.
 He had a sister named Anita, born October 6, 1911, in Tucson, Pima County, Arizona Territory.
 On her birth certificate she listed similar parents with Jesus Daniel (born in Sonora) and Tomaso Acuna (born in Arizona).

-Thundercloud's first marriage was to 17-year-old Mildred Turner (from Missouri) on May 26, 1925, in Los Angeles.
-At that time, he called himself “Victor Vasquez.”
+Thundercloud's first marriage was to 17-year-old Mildred Turner from Missouri on May 26, 1925, in Los Angeles.
+At that time, he called himself "Victor Vasquez."
 Their son Victor Junior Daniels was born on May 7, 1926, and a second son, Norman Daniels, on September 5, 1927, both in Los Angeles.
 Thundercloud divorced Mildred and later married Frances Courtright on April 26, 1933.

-His Lone Ranger press biography claimed he was derived from the "Muskogee aristocracy"[sic]—but the concept of European "royalty" and "aristocrats" is foreign to Native American cultures.
+His Lone Ranger press biography claimed he was derived from the "Muskogee aristocracy", but the concept of European "royalty" and "aristocrats" is foreign to most Native American cultures.
 He was actually the first of nine children born to Jesus and Tomaca Daniels (as indicated on his Social Security application).
-The pressbook for The Lone Ranger Rides Again announced his parents as "Dark Cloud and Morning Star, aristocrats of the Muskogee tribe" [sic], while his death certificate lists his father as Joseph Mahawa.
+The pressbook for The Lone Ranger Rides Again announced his parents as "Dark Cloud and Morning Star, aristocrats of the Muskogee tribe" while his death certificate lists his father as Joseph Mahawa.

 Raised on a ranch in Arizona, he claimed to have attended the University of Arizona at Tucson, where he "excelled scholastically and in athletics (football, boxing)."
 However, no record exists of his enrollment or attendance at the school under the name Daniels or any other name he used.